-This year marks the 40th year of the Whitman College Scramble Program.
 This year we have 20 trips planned with 63 student leaders and roughly 192 spaces for incoming first year students to go out into the field.
 Scrambles will travel as far as the San Juan Islands, WA to sea kayak and the Salmon River, ID to kayak and raft.
 Backpacking trips will be divided up amongst the Strawberry Mountains, OR, Elkhorn Mountains, OR, Wallowa Mountains, OR, Olympic Peninsula, WA, and North Cascades, WA while canoers will cross Ross Lake, WA and rock climbers will climb at Smith Rock, OR.
 The average trip length will be 8-9 days.

 An early scramble trip would be ideal for you if one of the following applies: